AlexOvR-zz/PersonalBlacklist/README.md

 WHAT'S NEW ?

--New Functionality on portrait right clikc to direct add the person to the PBL Ban List
+-New Functionality on portrait right click to direct add the person to the PBL Ban List

 -New Class Column and DropDown